 Warn then directed a TV series which charted the rise of band Steriogram, and began a six year period concentrating on commercials.
-Among them were ads for varied liquids, including a reincarnation-inspired Tiger Beer spot which won him a Cannes Silver Lion.
-In 2011 Warn told Ad Media that he believed commercials presented directors with “one of the most challenging mediums there is.
+Among them were ads for various liquids, including a reincarnation-inspired Tiger Beer spot which won him a Cannes Silver Lion.
+In 2011 Warn told Ad Media that he believed adverts presented directors with “one of the most challenging mediums there is.
 Consolidating a sharp, visually engaging story into 60 seconds or less is its own discipline, and requires a good instinct for what the audience will respond to.”

-Dan Kircher, 'method men' - Staple Issue 1, July 2003, page 24
+Dan Kircher, 'method men' - Staple issue 1, July 2003, page 24

 Bonnie Summer, 'master weaver' (Interview with Matthew Metcalfe) - The Sunday Star-Times (Sunday pullout), 11 June 2006, page 20

 Leesa Tilley, 'The story teller' (Interview) - AdMedia, 1 May 2011

 'Jesse Warn' Westlake Boys High School website (Broken link).
 Loaded 15 October 2013.
 Accessed 4 May 2016